chrsoo/apache-pulsar-standalone-geo-replication/README.md

     ```

 # Test geo replication
+To test geo replication we create three different consumers, one for each standalone cluster and then produce messages.
+On successful execution all three consumers should see all messages.

+Note that subscriptions are *exclusive* per default but that only applies to consumers within the same cluster.

 1. Open three shells and make sure that each shell is initialized with `source alias.sh` or else the alias will not work.
 1. In each shell consume 10 messages on the `acme/test/hello` topic